 What is a business overdraft?

-An overdraft is an approved extra amount of funds (or ‘line of credit’) attached to your business transaction account, which you can access whenever you need to.
+An overdraft is an approved amount of additional funds (or 'line of credit') attached to your business transaction account, which you can access whenever you need to.

 Why choose a business overdraft?

 - Flexible line of credit linked to your business transaction account